01 About the Program

 An experienced teacher who will provide one-on-one coaching, regular classroom observations and pastoral care to guide your development as a teacher and leader throughout the program.

-Your Academic Mentor will support and supervise your progress throughout the degree and guide your achievement of the Australian Professional Standards for Teachers.
+Your Academic Advisor will support and supervise your progress throughout the degree and guide your achievement of the Australian Professional Standards for Teachers.

 An experienced teacher at your placement school who will provide day-to-day practical support and help with integration into life at the school and within the local community.